 The data directory location is hardwired in when the server is

-by default.
-If the data directory is located somewhere else on
+default.
+If the data directory is located somewhere else on your

-your system, the server will not work properly.
-You can
+system, the server will not work properly.
+You can determine what

 mysqld with the

-normally you can tell mysqld the location of
+you can tell mysqld the location of the base

-the base directory under which MySQL is installed and it looks
+directory under which MySQL is installed and it looks for the data

 To check the effect of specifying path options, invoke